FluxML/ParameterSchedulers.jl/README.md

 ## Available Schedules

 This is a table of the common schedules implemented, but ParameterSchedulers provides utilities for creating more exotic schedules as well.
+You can read [this paper](https://arxiv.org/abs/1908.06477) for more information on the schedules below.

 <table>
 <tr>